kateschulz/ANLY-502/project.md

 Grade of A:

-* Paper covers all areas above
+* Writeup covers all areas above
 * Language is clear, figures support research/investigation
-* There is discussion on specifics of the analysis
+* There is discussion on specifics of the analysis, and analysis decisions are justified
 * Properly formatted

 Grade of B:

 * One major deficiency and/or
-* Paper is missing significant discussion around analysis performed and/or
+* Writeup and/or analysis is missing significant discussion/justification around analysis performed and/or
-* Minor flaws in layout/presentation of paper
+* Minor flaws in layout/presentation of analysis

 Grade of C:

 * Two deficient areas and/or
-* Major flaws in layout/presentation of paper
+* Major flaws in layout/presentation of analysis

 Grade of D: